Mean-variance portfolio selection under partial information with drift uncertainty: Numerical schemes based on Malliavin calculus

 \subsection{Numerical results}

+In last subsection, we proved the convergence of the numerical scheme.
+Now we use Matlab to give an example to compare our method with that of \cite{XZ}.
+To this end, we first construct a BSDE whose drift term is random, and the solution $(X(t), Z(t))$ can be computed explicitly.
+Then we obtain the numerical approximations for $(X(t), Z(t))$ by applying two different schemes.
+Next, we compare these two approximations with the actual solution.
+Finally, we apply the new algorithm to simulate the drift uncertainty model.

-We use Matlab to give an example to compare our method with that of \cite{XZ}.
-For convenience, denote the numerical method proposed by Xiong and Zhou \cite{XZ} by ``old algorithm'', the one proposed by us by ``new algorithm'' and the explicit solution by ``true value''.
+For convenience, we denote the numerical method proposed by Xiong and Zhou \cite{XZ} as the ``old algorithm'', the one proposed by us as the ``new algorithm'' and the explicit solution as the ``true value''.